Simewu/SIM-coin.sol/README.md

 ## How to Buy

-Using the [TrustWallet](https://trustwallet.com/) app (or any Smart Chain wallet), navigate to the DApp: [PancakeSwap](https://exchange.pancakeswap.finance/), and Connect your wallet by selecting "Connect".
+Using the [TrustWallet](https://trustwallet.com/) app (or any Smart Chain wallet), navigate to the DApp: [PancakeSwap](https://exchange.pancakeswap.finance/), and connect your wallet by selecting "Connect".

 In the "From" field, select the token you'd like to transfer, then in the "To" field, enter the smart contract for SIM:
 ```